 Holland Bloorview health professionals and clinicians eligible for this award include individuals from the following groups:

 Occupational therapists, physiotherapists, speech language pathologists, occupational therapist assistants, physiotherapists assistants, communicative disorders assistants, social workers, recreation therapists, recreation therapy assistants, psychologists, psychometrists, respiratory therapists, dieticians, dietetic assistants, pharmacists, pharmacy technicians, therapeutic clowns, child life practitioners, child & youth workers, spiritual care provider, behaviour therapists, music therapists, art therapists, artists, early childhood educators, youth facilitators, life skills coaches, life skills assistants, and assistive technology consultants.

 - Understands Holland Bloorview’s vision of the most meaningful and healthy future for all children, youth and families.

 - Ability to see each child or youth as a whole person with likes, dislikes, passions and interests.

 - Establishes a special connection with clients and families.

-Exclusion: Any awards won at Holland Bloorview in the last three years would make a clinician ineligible for Jake’s Award.
-Funding or grants (i.e. CFL grant) will not be considered an award for these purposes.
+Exclusion: Winner of any of the STAR awards or Jake’s Award in the last three years would make a clinician ineligible for Jake’s Award.